Delivered on April 27th, 2017, Samek Distinguished Art Lecture, Bucknell University

 Apparently my son was listening to me when I took him there, though he really seemed to want to throw a baseball then, rather than listen to my lecture on the significance of “The Hunt for the Unicorns” Tapestries.
-Now my son is married to this young girl and they have two children.
 I am grateful for the Unicorn Tapestries.
 Love demands creativity; love draws out our call to know and to make.
 You do not take someone out on a date and offer to do plumbing (unless you are plumbers); you do not take someone out on a date to talk about accounting rules.
 You need beauty, you need art to love.

 The art of education, or edu-cere, must be to draw upon this reality of love, or to answer the demands of love.
 It draws upon what Dante surmised: “the Love that moves the sun and the other stars.”
 Even an omelette can indicate the abundance of the Love embedded in creation.
 Creating a good omelette demands more than a recipe, or informational knowledge.
 Creating anything good requires artistry.
 Art is moved by that Love.